 Golf fans for the most part consider those two things a fun, if ultimately inconsequential, factor in his game.
 And they’re probably right — but those two lucky items may be more than that, according to a 2010 study by Lysann Damisch, an assistant professor of psychology at the University of Cologne in Germany, published in the journal Psychological Science.

-Read the whole story: GOLF.com
+Read the whole story (subscription may be required): GOLF.com

 APS regularly opens certain online articles for discussion on our website.
 Effective February 2021, you must be a logged-in APS member to post comments.
 By posting a comment, you agree to our Community Guidelines and the display of your profile information, including your name and affiliation.
 Any opinions, findings, conclusions, or recommendations present in article comments are those of the writers and do not necessarily reflect the views of APS or the article’s author.
 For more information, please see our Community Guidelines.